alantz19/jana-msgr2-test-task/README.md

 in `App/Data/SmsRoutingRouteCreateData` and `resources/types/generated.ts`)

-To generate typescript from models we use `https://github.com/7nohe/laravel-typegen` run `sail npm run typegen --form-requests` to generate typescript interfaces for models.
+To generate typescript from models we use `https://github.com/7nohe/laravel-typegen` run `sail npm run typegen --form-requests` to generate typescript interfaces for models. **Note** you need to run it in Sail cause it connects to DB.